-On top of that, there's an unpolished feature called the TV app.
-It was introduced as a main-hub for all the TV shows you watch on HBO, Hulu and ABC etc, and based on your preferences, it'll suggest you some other TV shows running on those services.
+On top of that, there’s an unpolished feature called the TV app.
+It was introduced as the main hub for all the TV shows you watch on HBO, Hulu and ABC etc, and based on your preferences, it’ll suggest you some other TV shows running on those services.

-This makes TV app really bloated and messy.
+This makes the TV app really bloated and messy.

 The remote that comes with Apple TV 4K is also different than most of the other media streamers’ remotes around.
 It’s because rather than a direction pad, you’ll be greeted with a touchpad on which you’ll have to tap and slide fingers in order to navigate.

-In addition to that, there's circular menu button, a home button, a play/pause button, and a volume button.
+In addition to that, there’s a circular menu button, a home button, a play/pause button, and a volume button on that remote.

 As the far as the content-search is concerned, Siri’s performance is top-notch.
 Even if there’s some content on a compatible app (and a lot of apps are Siri compatible by the way) remotely related to your search, Siri will find it for you.